alexecus/php-code-generator/README.md

-# PHP Codegen
+# Spawner

-Generate boilerplate code to any PHP application
+Spawner is a PHP console application that lets you spawn boilerplate code for any component